dikshantrajput/skip-yt-ad/README.md

 ## How to Run Locally

-Follow these steps to run the TubeSkip Chrome Extension on your local machine:
+Follow these steps to run the TubeSkipper Chrome Extension on your local machine:

 1. **Clone the Repository**:
 ```sh